nckcem/custom-field-patcher/README.md

 | Q5bGNjz8HDzAhg4ndE2pum   | 2025-01-15       | Commercial    | ...  | FALSE       |
 | ...                      | ...              | ...           | ...  | ...         |
 | Q5bGNjz8HDzAhg4ndE2pum   | 2025-02-29       | IOPS          | ...  | TRUE        |

 ---

-Here’s a clean, professional **"Authentication"** section you can add to your `README.md` based on the state of your script:

----